 Stay in Bosherston

 This gorgeous village boasts a bustling harbour, a Blue Flag beach and a plethora of lovely shops and places to eat.
-Fish and chips on the harbour is a must, and there’s plenty of ice cream flavours to choose from to delight every tastebud.
+Fish and chips on the harbour is a must, and there are plenty of ice cream flavours to choose from to delight every tastebud.

 Stay in Saundersfoot